Police rule fall that killed mother, toddler at San Diego stadium a murder-suicide - NewsBreak

 “I remember saying ‘I can’t believe she’s doing that again,’” the woman said.
 “And then she was gone.”

-Days later, the family’s attorney, Daniel Gilleon, told KSWB that they were planning to file a wrongful death lawsuit.
-Gilleon also took aim at Gloria at the time, criticizing the mayor for comments where he said there were “unusual circumstances around the case.”
-Gloria later apologized for offending the family with his remarks.Supreme Court rejects Trump’s bid to shield records from Jan.
-6 committee

-Reached for comment Wednesday, Gilleon criticized the city’s actions in the wake of his clients’ deaths and named the city as “the primary defendant in the wrongful death action.”
+Reached for comment Wednesday, Gilleon criticized the city’s actions in the wake of his clients’ deaths and named the city as “the primary defendant in the wrongful death action.”‘Help me,’ Vegas woman whispers to police moments before shooting

-“Like any other property owner, they were required to keep people on their property safe,” Gilleon said.
-“Within hours of Raquel’s and Denzel’s deaths, the City’s mayor went to the press and blamed it all on Raquel.
-Four months later, the City’s police went to the media and said the Mayor was right.
-But the City doesn’t want to explain why it concluded that a young mother would kill her only child at an event where witnesses said she was happy.”What would it take to change or get rid of the filibuster?

 He added, “To me, the City is acting like any other defendant in a lawsuit: blame the victim, especially if they’re not able to defend themselves.”